johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 - The oracles of wisdom are rare and they are rarely used.
 To seek advice does not lessen greatness or argue incapacity.

-- The very wise are generally easily deceived, for while they know esoterica they do not know the ordinary things of life.
+- The very wise are generally easily deceived, for while they know esoteric they do not know the ordinary things of life.
 Of what use is knowledge if it is not practical?
 To know how to live is true knowledge.

 - Our ability to control our muscles is evolutionary ancient, our ability to reason about our own reasoning processes is much more recent innovation